casper-network/docs-redux/docs/developers/cli/opcode-costs.md

 The following tables outline the cost, in motes, for a given operation on Casper's Mainnet.
 If you are building for a private network or other instance of Casper, you will need to verify these costs in the associated `chainspec.toml`.

-More information on `chainspec`s for private networks can be found [here](/operators/setup-network/chain-spec.md)

 :::note